-Conversion attribution on the Facebook advertising network is one of the most commonly misunderstood issues in today’s performance marketing world.
-Facebook makes the world of advertisers certainly not easier, because in addition to the variety of advertising opportunities, the conversion allocation is a topic that leads repeatedly to intense discussions in marketing departments.
-In today’s post, I’d like to explain how, when, and why Facebook allocates a conversion to a campaign.
+Conversion attribution on the Facebook advertising network is one of the most commonly misunderstood issues in today's performance marketing world.
+Facebook certainly does not make the world of advertisers easier, because in addition to the variety of advertising opportunities, the conversion allocation is a topic that leads repeatedly to intense discussions in marketing departments.
+In today's post, I'd like to explain how, when, and why Facebook allocates a conversion to a campaign.

 Facebook conversion requirements

 To capture achieved conversions by Facebook, the Facebook pixel must be on the website or the Facebook SDK must be installed in the app, which should be advertised using Facebook ads.
 In addition to the implementation of the Facebook pixel, the events must also be installed on the website so that Facebook is notified when a conversion has been achieved.
 Besides using the Facebook Pixel and the Mobile SDK, offline events can also be used to measure visitors in stationary stores.

 A conversion can happen when a user has seen or clicked on your ad.
 Facebook distinguishes between:

 View-through conversion: A user sees your ad (but does not click) and performs a desired conversion within the attribution window.
 The default attribution window for view-through conversion is one day.

 Click-through conversion: A user clicks on your ad and executes the desired conversion within the attribution window.
 The default attribution window for the so-called click-through conversion is 28 days.

 Facebook follows the deduplication logic, meaning that a conversion is never counted twice.
 Either the conversion is assigned to the mere visual contact or the click on the advertisement.
 It should be noted that Facebook prefers click-through conversion over view-through conversion.

 Facebook attribution: view-through conversion example: